[TRAIL CLOSURE NOTICE]

 Salado Creek Greenway – Closure between Dafoste Park and Southside Lions Park – The trail is planned to be closed from sunrise to 3pm on December 8 for the Rock and Roll Marathon.

-Salado Creek Greenway – Closure of Roland Road trail connection – The trail connecting the main Salado Creek Greenway trail to the Roland Road sidewalk (just north of Southside Lions Park) will be closed starting the week of June 3 for approximately four months.
-The main Salado trail will remain open.
+Salado Creek Greenway – Closure of Roland Road trail connection – The trail connecting the main Salado Creek Greenway trail to the Roland Rd sidewalk (just north of Southside Lions Park) is currently closed, through approximately November.
+The main Salado trail remains open.

-Salado Creek Greenway – Closure of Eisenhower Road trail connection – The trail connecting the main Salado Creek Greenway trail to the intersection of Eisenhower Road and Holbrook Road will be closed for SAWS construction work starting April 1 for approximately 3 months.
-The main Salado trail will remain open.
+Salado Creek Greenway – Closure of Eisenhower Road trail connection – The trail connecting the main Salado Creek Greenway trail to the intersection of Eisenhower Rd and Holbrook Rd is currently closed for SAWS construction work.
+The main Salado trail will continue to remain open.

-Apache Creek Greenway – Trail Closure (SAWS construction) - Due to a SAWS sewer replacement project, the Apache Creek Trail is currently closed from 19th street to San Jacinto Street.
+Apache Creek Greenway – Trail Closure (SAWS construction) - SAWS is constructing a sewer replacement project, requiring closure of the Apache Creek Trail from 19th street to San Jacinto Street.